ptmfitch/demojockey/README.md

 ⌘⇧P 'DemoJockey: TFW Micro Demo': Shortcut to select from a list of TFW Micro Demos to copy into your open VSCode project.

+⌘⇧P 'DemoJockey: Apply Changes': Shortcut to copy changes made to a proof back to your local source repository.

 ## Release Notes

 ### 0.1.0